-TCAG retained PMC to conduct the FY2010-2012 Triennial Performance Audit of Woodlake Dial-A-Ride (June 2014).
-The audit found the City of Woodlake fully compliant with eight of nine pertinent compliance requirements and made the recommendations shown below.
+TCAG retained Moore & Associates to conduct the FY2016-2018 Triennial Performance Audit of Woodlake Dial-A-Ride (April 2019).
+The audit found the City of Woodlake had implemented two of three and partially implemented the third requirement from the FY2013-2015 Triennial Performance Audit.
+The FY2016-2018 audit made the recommendations shown below.